Information for Dependents

-Out-of-State students who are Eligibile for VA education benefits (and have a "Certificate of Elligiblity" from the VA) can have their tuition changed to the in-state rate.
-In order for this change to occur, please submit a copy of your Certificate of Elligibility to the Office of Veterans Services
+Out-of-State students who are eligible for VA education benefits (and have a "Certificate of Eligibility" from the VA) can have their tuition changed to the in-state rate.
+In order for this change to occur, please submit a copy of your Certificate of Eligibility to the Office of Veterans Services.

 Monthly Housing Allowance

 Students attending more than half time will receive a monthly housing stipend based on their percentage of eligibility.
 Monthly housing stipends are paid by the VA one month following the earned benefit.
 (Ex: September housing benefit will be paid on October 1).
 A spouse of an active duty soldier is not eligible to receive the Monthly Housing Allowance (MHA).